SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 The system default playback user experience is provided as well.
 Just use `SystemVideoView` instead of `VideoView`.

-> **Warning**
-> A bug in AVKit currently makes `SystemVideoView` leak resources after having interacted with the playback button.
-This issue has been reported to Apple as FB11934227.

 ## Advanced view layouts

 Pillarbox currently does not provide any standard playback view you can use but you can build one yourself.
 Since `Player` is an `ObservableObject`, though, implementation of a playback view can be achieved in the same was as for any usual SwiftUI view.